DATA CABLING —

 Imagine your data cabling as the road network that serves your business.
 If your server room or data cabinet resembles one of the more infamous spaghetti junction road networks, your data could easily be hampered from travelling at full speed around your network.
 Much the same experience as you would have travelling on the M1 during peak hour.
 Lots of time sitting in your car, not going anywhere particularly quickly and feeling frustrated by the experience.

-"I just wanted to change is the common refrain.
+"I just wanted to change one plug!" is the common refrain.

 This has been the experience of clients with messy networks.
 A new staff member needs a connection to the network and before they know it a simple change has caused a major upset.
 Now half the office is disconnected and no-one can access the server.